- Purchase the complete Expat Arrivals Ghana Guide (PDF)

 Public transport in Ghana isn't very well developed and most people in Ghana opt to travel by bus rather than train.
 Although buses are more comfortable, both modes of transport can be unreliable and delays are common.
 Patience and a sense of humour are essential when travelling around Ghana.

-Trains in Ghana are operated by the Ghana Railway Network and link Accra, Kumasi and Takoradi, as well as some smaller towns and villages.
+Trains in Ghana are operated by the Ghana Railway Corporation and link Accra, Kumasi and Takoradi, as well as some smaller towns and villages.
 Trains in Ghana are slow and are not much cheaper than motorised transport.

 A passenger service runs between Accra and Kumasi each day, a journey that takes around 12 hours.